-100g self raising flour
+100g self raising flour100ml fortified oat milk alternative1 egg1 banana

-100ml oat milk

-1 egg

-1 banana

-- Swap the banana for other fruits e.g. redcurrants or raspberries - Add 1 tsp of vanilla extract, a tsp of lemon juice and 1-2 heaped tsp of noppy seeds.
+Swap the banana for other fruits e.g. redcurrants or raspberries Add 1 tsp of vanilla extract, a tsp of

+Add 1 tsp of vanita extractive lemon juice and 1-2 heaped tsp of poppy seeds.
+Major allergens: wheat and oats egg

-- Pour the oat milk into a bowl.
-Sift in the flour, slowly, and mix thoroughly to avoid lumps. - Add the egg to the mixture and whisk until full combined to make your smooth batter. - Slice your banana into thin slices. - Heat a frying pan on a medium heat with a drizzle of vegetable oil or milk-free margarine. - Add a table spoon of the batter to the pan to create a circle.
+- Pour the fortified oat milk alternative into a bowl.
+Sift in the flour, slowly, and mix thoroughly to avoid lumps.

+- Add the egg to the mixture and whisk until fully combined to make your smooth batter.

+- Slice your banana into thin slices.

+- Heat a frying pan on a medium heat with a drizzle of vegetable oil or milk-free spread.

+- Add a tablespoon of the batter to the pan to create a circle.
 Add slices to the top of your batter using tongs or a fork.
 Once the batter starts to set at the slides (1-2 minutes) use a spatula to flip and cook the other side for a further 1-2 minutes until set.